I think everyone on this forum that has a Twitter account should comment on the tweet to see if he responds

 What you see is what you get.
 A place that’ll put a roof over head, keep the breeze out and let you have a seat whilst you get food and drink.
 Probably the only pub in forest hill where you can get more than 3 decent pints for less than a tenner.
 I’m gutted it’s going if I’m honest.

-Have to agree with @Ross, it may not be trendy but it’s a boozer, not a hipster joint.
+Have to agree with @anon86223367, it may not be trendy but it’s a boozer, not a hipster joint.

 Apparently Foxtons are looking at opening a branch in Forest Hill…